 - students begin together in the same general education environment and are exposed to the same material and curriculum

-- normalizes the presence of disability as a natural part of the human experience
+- the presence of disability is normalized as a natural part of the human experience

 - students with disabilities spend the majority of their school day in special education classes